 The first part of the trail is well used and easy to follow.
 After about two miles there is a fork in the trail.
 Go right, just after which you'll come to Cutler Spring with a small pond.
 The trail is a steep climb for 3 miles and joins the Ben Lomond Trail just south of Culter Spring.
 The ascent to this point gains 2,300 feet of elevation on a rocky trail.
 This area near Cutler Basin is a very beautiful part of the Northern Wasatch.
 Cutler Basin trail is named after a scenic alpine basin formed by Ben Lomond and Willard Peaks.
 You can still see remains of fencing along the trail, where early settlers graved livestock in the summer months.

 This trail then connects with the Skyline Trail which winds off to the south.
 The trail flattens at the base of the peak.
 You can now follow the switchbacks to the top of the mountain.
 It takes most of a day to hike the trail for most people.
-Not many hikers use this trail but it is popular with horseback riders and mountain bikers.
-The Cutler Basin trail is used less than the Ben Lomond trail from North Fork Park because it is steeper and more strenuous.
+This trail isn't usually crowded with hikers but it is popular with horseback riders and mountain bikers.
+The Cutler Basin trail is used less often than the Ben Lomond trail from North Fork Park because it is steeper and more strenuous.
 The trail offers scenic views of Ben Lomond and Willard Peaks, and there are some outstanding rock formations along the way.

 (Summer: Distance is 6 miles to the summit of Ben Lomond with 3,712 feet elevation gain)

 (Winter: Distance is 4 miles to the summit from the parking area with 4,100 feet elevation gain)

 North Fork Park is located on the east side of Ben Lomond.
 The trailhead begins at the south end of Weber County North Fork Park near the horse corrals.
 The trailhead access begins on County property, and then changes over to National Forest land.
 The trail is labeled on maps and signed as Ben Lomond trail.